stevenning203/Aura/README.md

 # Aura
-A 3D game engine made with OpenGL, GLFW, GLEW, GLAD, GLM and C++.
+A 3D game engine made with OpenGL, GLFW, GLAD, C++.
 Documentation still in the works.